namanhd/hailstone/README.md

 modulated sine wave (defined above) for `2.0` seconds, then silence (the value specified with the first (`0.0`) argument.)

-With `piecewise`, we can then define some very useful audio/synthesis features:
+With `piecewise`, we can then define some nice audio/synthesis features:

 - `retriggerWithNotes` restarts the synth signal on every new note, effectively allowing one to "play a melody using a synth/instrument" by creating a keystroke